Law Library COVID-19 Information

 Please note that interlibrary loan items are for short-term use only.

-Patrons with borrowing privileges may place a hold at the Circulation Desk on materials currently checked out to another patron.
+Patrons with borrowing privileges may place a hold at the law library circulation desk on materials currently checked out to another patron.
 A hold prevents renewals of this material.
-When the item is returned to the library, Circulation staff will place the item on the hold shelf for a limited number of days and notify the patron who placed the hold.
-If the patron who placed the hold does not pick up the item by the deadline specified by Circulation staff, the library will either reshelve the item or check it out to the next patron who requested the item.
+When the item is returned to the library, law library staff will place the item on the hold shelf for a limited number of days and notify the patron who placed the hold.
+If the patron who placed the hold does not pick up the item by the deadline specified by law library staff, the library will either reshelve the item or check it out to the next patron who requested the item.
 Material designated for Course Reserve, processing or updates will be recalled by library staff.
 A recall may reduce the due date for checked-out materials.
-Every effort will be made by staff to contact the patron by phone and e-mail.
+Every effort will be made by staff to contact the patron by phone and email.
 The library may impose additional fines if patrons do not return hold or recall items by the due date.